How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 Performance Checklist

 Resources aren’t infinite.
 Run htop during peak traffic hours to see your actual CPU and memory usage.
 If you’re consistently above 70%, consider upgrading to a larger plan or implementing caching.
 Check your swap usage with free -h—if swap is constantly being used, it’s time for more RAM.
-For caching, verify your application is using Redis or similar if installed.

-Deployment Checklist
+WordPress Checklist

-Troubleshooting Common VPS Issues
+Phase 10: Troubleshooting Common VPS Issues

 Even with careful setup, things go wrong.
 I’ve lost count of the times a “simple config change” broke SSH access at 2 AM.
 Here’s how to handle the most common VPS headaches without losing your sanity.